imamdihan-34/imamdihan-34/README.md

 I'm a passionate **Full Stack Web Developer** who enjoys building modern, responsive, and scalable web applications using the **MERN Stack** and **Next.js**.

-My journey began with a curiosity about how websites work, which gradually evolved into a passion for creating complete web applications—from interactive user interfaces to secure backend systems and databases.
+My journey began with a curiosity about how websites work, which gradually evolved into a passion for creating complete web applications — from interactive user interfaces to secure backend systems and databases.

-Currently, I serve as an **Assistant Mentor (Web Design & Development)** at the **FCI ICT Club**, where I enjoy helping aspiring developers strengthen their frontend development skills while continuing to expand my own expertise.
+Currently, I serve as an **Assistant Mentor (Web Design & Development)** at the **FCI ICT Club**, where I help aspiring developers strengthen their frontend development skills while continuing to expand my own expertise.

 I believe in writing clean, maintainable code, continuously learning new technologies, and building applications that solve real-world problems.